drduh/macOS-Security-and-Privacy-Guide/README.md

 HTTP/1.1 200 Connection established

 HTTP/2 200
-server: GitHub.com
+content-type: text/html; charset=utf-8
 ```

 > [!NOTE]
-> Proxy settings are not universal; applications and services may bypass system proxy settings.
-Ensure the application to proxy is correctly configured and verify connections don't leak.
-Additionally, *pf* can be configured to transparently proxy traffic on certain ports.
+> Applications and services may bypass system proxy settings.
+Ensure applications are correctly configured and verify connections. *pf* can also be used to transparently proxy traffic.

 # Browser

-The Web browser likely poses the largest security and privacy risk, as its fundamental job is to download and execute untrusted code from the Internet.
+The Web browser creates numerous security and privacy risks, as its fundamental job is to download and execute untrusted code from the Internet.

 An important property of modern browsers is the Same Origin Policy ([SOP](https://en.wikipedia.org/wiki/Same-origin_policy)) which prevents a malicious script on one page from obtaining access to sensitive data on another web page through the Document Object Model (DOM).
 If SOP is compromised, the security of the entire browser is compromised.